Devil: Pre-Historic period to Archaic period

 Most early belief-systems had no unifying concept of evil.
 In the oldest available records, evil is part of nature.
+Evil came to be symbolized by figures portrayed as corrupt and wicked.
 In Mesopotamia, evil is sometimes said to derive from primordial chaos, but there are no inherently evil demons or devils.
 Various spirits and deities could do both good and evil depending on whim.
 The oldest known Egyptian beliefs had no evil deities; the gods were morally ambivalent and required to submit to the divine order of the cosmos, evil being an action violating said harmony.
 In old Hindu beliefs, deities, reflecting the supreme reality, are both benevolent and fierce.
 Even in the Old Testament, the evil, and hence devilish characteristics, are an expression of Yahweh's wrath.
 Among ancient Middle Eastern beliefs, Zorastrianism was the first institutionized belief-system which developed a clear demonology headed by a supreme spirit of Evil (Angra Mainyu), i.e. Devil.

 Around 600 BC, Zarathustra urged his followers to turn away from the devas, in favor of dedicating worship to Ahura Mazda alone.
 Unique to Zarathustra's revelation was that he claimed that evil is not part of the Godhead (or ultimate reality), but a separate principle independent from God.
 For the formulation of Good and Evil as entirely separate principles, Zarathustra argued that God (Ahura Mazda) freely chooses goodness, while Angra Mainyu freely chooses evil.
 By doing so, he established the first known dualistic cosmological system, which would later influence other religions, including Judaism, Christianity, Manichaeism, and Islam.
 Alienated from the new sole deity, spirits of previous belief-systems thus became associated with the forces of evil and hence demons.
 As servants of the destructive spirit, the demons were believed to follow only evil; inflicting pain and causing destruction.
 Unfortunate souls, who find themselves in the domain of the evil spirits after death (i.e. in hell), are also tortured by the demons.
 Spirits found to align with the new sole deity then became the Godhead's servants (i.e. angels).

 Thus, the originally monistic Canaanite form of Judaism absorbs parts of Persian dualistic tendencies during the Post-exilic period.
 However, Second-Temple Judaism, and later Christianity, differ from Persian dualism in some regards: the proposed omnipotence of God of the former does not allow for a radical dualism as proposed by Zorastrianism and later Manichaeism.
 Judeo-Christian tradition differs from earlier monistic beliefs by limiting the power of their Godhead through an evil principle or force, introduced by Zorastrianism.
 Christianity in particular, struggled with reconciling God's omnipresence with God's benevolence.
 While Zorastrianism sacrificed God's omnipotence for God's benevolence, thus giving rise to a principle Devil as independent from God, Christianity mostly insisted on the Devil being created and mildly dependent on God.